OVECJOE/simple_shell/README.md

 - **Add**, **commit**, **push** to the repo
 - **Create** a pull request
 - We will review it, if it is beneficial and not conflicting, it will be merged and you will be added to the **AUTHORS** file.
-- Then you are a contributor :)
+- Then you are a contributor :grinning:.